GreenAI-Uppa/AIPowerMeter/docsrc/experiments/schneiderbox.rst

 Benchmarks
 ---------------------------

-First tests have been realized to compare measurements done with AIPowerMeter and Schneider Power meters.
+First tests have been realized to compare measurements done with AIPowerMeter and OmegaWatt Power meters.
-The measures with the Schneider Power Meter are stored in a logfile and looks like :
+The measures with the Power Meter are stored in a logfile and looks like :

 .. image:: gcc_watt.png
    :width: 400pt